 Co-requisite(s): FTC 204, FTC 207.

-Eighteen hours of lecture and thirty-six hours field and laboratory time.
-Part 1 of an introduction to standard methods and techniques for measuring, monitoring, controlling and evaluating wildlife populations are discussed, demonstrated and/or practiced.
-Further practice in measuring and evaluating wildlife habitat.
-Identification of common birds, amphibians, reptiles and mammals by sight and sound.
+Eight hours of lecture and eighteen hours field and laboratory time.
+Part 1 of an introduction to standard methods and techniques for surveying, measuring, and monitoring wildlife populations are discussed, demonstrated, and practiced.
+Identification of mammals and birds by sight and sound.
 Fall.
 Prerequisite(s): FTC 200 Dendrology, FTC 202 Introduction to Surveying, and FTC 204, Introduction to Natural Resources Measurements

 Prerequisites: FTC 200, FTC 202, and FTC 204.